coldbrewstudios/nextjs-link-bundle-size/README.md

 Download the project
 Do npm install
-Open pages/about.js
-At the top see the import for the Link component.
+Open pages/about.js - at the top see the import for the Link component.

 Do:
 `npm run build`